 The odds of four-leaf-clover

-Then there’s the folklore of good luck when you find four-leaf clovers which seem to jump out at me amongst a field of the little cuties.
-For every ten thousand three-leaf clovers, there is one four-leaf clover it’s commonly said.
-So, finding one is indeed lucky – The luck of the Irish as the saying goes.
+Then there’s the folklore of good luck when you find four-leaf clovers that jump out at me amongst a field of the little cuties.
+They say there is one four-leaf clover for every ten thousand three-leaf clovers.
+So, finding one is indeed lucky – The luck of the Irish, as the saying goes.
 There are rare finds of five, six, or even more leaves.
-According to Guinness World Records, a clover stem with 56 leaves found in Japan on May 10th, 2009, holds the record.
+According to Guinness World Records, a clover stem with 56 leaves found in Japan holds the record on May 10th, 2009.
 Wowzah!

-The legend of clover and history of Saint Patrick
+The legend of clover and the history of Saint Patrick

 As the legend goes, Saint Patrick used the heart-shaped leaves of clovers, also called shamrocks, to symbolize the Holy Trinity— the Father, the Son (Jesus Christ), and the Holy Spirit.
 The shamrock remains the national flower of Ireland.

 Patrick was born into a wealthy family of Roman Britain in the fourth century.
-His father was a deacon and his grandfather, the priest of a Christian church there, but Patrick did not believe in God.
+His father was a deacon, and his grandfather, was the priest of a Christian church there, but Patrick did not believe in God.

-At age sixteen, he was captured and enslaved as a shepherd in Gaelic Ireland.
+He was captured and enslaved as a shepherd in Gaelic Ireland at sixteen years old.
 During his six years of captivity, Patrick found God and became a believer.
-Perhaps the meditative time being amongst the miracles in nature and tending to animals, was a source of finding his spiritual self.
+Perhaps the meditative time amongst the miracles in nature and tending to animals was a source of finding his spiritual self.
 Though I read in the Declaration, presumably written by Patrick, that God told him to escape and find the ship that will be waiting for him on the coast to take him home.

 History of St. Patrick’s Day